tomkerkhove/autoscale-aci-with-azure-serverless/README.md

 A proof-of-concept on how you can autoscale Azure Container Instance container groups in a resource group by using with Azure Serverless as a scaling infrastructure.

+> ⚠ As of now, Azure Monitor only triggers scaling action once because it only gets fired once.
+This is going to be fixed soon.

 ## How does it work?

 1. **Azure Monitor Alerts are used to monitor scaling criteria** and will trigger scale controller to make scaling decisions.